-Without some careful planning at this stage, you may end up leaving your HSBC Rewards points “stuck” in your account, unable to redeem optimally unless you top-up your points balance with some extra spending.
+Be careful!
+Without some careful planning, you may end up leaving your HSBC Rewards points “stuck” in your account, unable to redeem optimally unless you top-up your points balance with some extra spending.

 As you can see, the HSBC Rewards program is slightly more nuanced than other transferrable points currencies in Canada like Amex Membership Rewards or RBC Avion, so that’s your fair warning out of the way.

 Let’s take a look at what 100,000+ HSBC Rewards points would fetch you through each of the aforementioned quartet of optimal redemption avenues.